gregdionne/janus/README.md

 You scramble the cube much as in the way you do in real life: by twisting it!
 Enter the moves using [Singmaster notation](https://rubiks.fandom.com/wiki/Notation).

 When you execute it for the first time it will attempt to make a database "depthtable.janus" in your current working directory.
-Make sure you have at least 45GB RAM and storage space create and  store the file ~45 GB.
+Make sure you have at least 45GB RAM and storage space.
 It takes about forty-five minutes to create on a Mac mini (2018) with 64 GB memory and a single 3.2 GHz 6-Core Intel Core i7.
 Next time you execute it, it will read from this file.

 ```
 $ janus